riteshbalajis/Soc_TapeOut/Week5/Readme.md

 ![](img/global_out3.png)

-- in this its clearly visible that macros are overlapping with each other
+- in this its clearly visible that cells are overlapping with each other

-Explanation:
+**Explanation**:
 Cells are distributed optimally for timing and routing congestion, forming the base for detailed placement with overlaping of macros.

 ### 4. floor_detailed_placement.tcl